 what to expect during an arterial doppler

-During the Arterial Doppler procedure, blood pressure is taken with a cuff at various points along the arms and legs.
-While these readings are being taken, a handheld device called a transducer is moved across each area.
-By measuring changes in pitch through ultrasound, the transducer detects variations in blood flow before and after the cuff is inflated, producing images of them on a screen for the doctor to examine.
+During the Arterial Doppler procedure, blood pressure may taken with a cuff at various points along the arms and legs.
+A handheld device called a transducer is moved across each area.
+Using 2-dimensional imageing and blood velocity measurements, the transducer detects arterial narrowings or blockages.

 what can an arterial doppler diagnose?